-Dear Graham, As a new owner of a Tandy 1000 I am interested in the Golddisk 1000 re how many issues and how much will it cost me to order the complete set.
+As a new owner of a Tandy 1000 I am interested in the Golddisk 1000 re how many issues and how much will it cost me to order the complete set.

-I would also like you opinion of the COMBI/1000 - single slot 640K memory, RS232, DMA board from available Microcomputers.
+I would also like you opinion of the COMBI/1000 - single slot 640K memory, RS232, DMA board available from ASP Microcomputers.

-Villiam Boardman Pt.
+William Boardman Pt.
 Lincoln, SA

-Villiam.
+Villiam,